KwatMDPhD/Note/communicate.md

 Use first names often.

-"Future".
+Future.

-"Mission".
+Mission.

-"See it exist".
+See it exist.

-"I'm excited about this because".
+I'm excited about this because.

-"What that means is".
+What that means is.

-"It's like this".
+It's like this.

-"With just one".
+With just one.

-"-est".
+-est.

-"Boom".
+Boom.

-"It works like magic".
+It works like magic.

-"Isn't that great?".
+Isn't that great?.

-"For everyone".
+For everyone.

-"Partner".
+Partner.